About

 About the Alexandria Chapter

-The Alexandria Chapter of the Izaak Walton League of America is a conservation-focused outdoor recreation club situated on 211 acres of scenic Virginia countryside in Stafford, VA.
-Our chapter is dedicated to the national league's founding mission: "Defenders of Soil, Woods, Water, Air, and Wildlife."
+The Alexandria Chapter of the Izaak Walton League of America is a conservation-focused outdoor recreation club located at 2729 Garrisonville Road, Stafford, VA 22556.
+Nestled on 211 wooded acres in Virginia's countryside, our chapter is dedicated to the national league's founding mission: "Defenders of Soil, Woods, Water, Air, and Wildlife."

-Founded in the spirit of the Izaak Walton League of America (established nationally in 1922), the Alexandria Chapter carries forward more than a century of commitment to conserving outdoor America for future generations.
-We accomplish this through active conservation programs, outdoor education, youth development, and responsible recreation.
+As part of the Izaak Walton League of America — founded nationally in 1922 — the Alexandria Chapter carries forward over a century of commitment to conserving outdoor America for future generations.
+Over the past 100 years, the League has been an extraordinary champion and defender of the nation's soil, air, woods, waters, and wildlife.
+We accomplish this mission through active conservation programs, outdoor education, youth development, and responsible recreation.

 Our Facilities

-The chapter property features an extensive array of outdoor recreation and conservation facilities:
+The 211-acre wooded property features an extensive array of outdoor recreation and conservation facilities, including 3 acres of fishing ponds:

-- 14-Point Outdoor Rifle Range — 100 yards with covered firing positions
+- 100-Yard Rifle Range — 14-point outdoor rifle range with covered firing positions

-- 10-Point Outdoor Pistol Range — 60 yards with covered firing positions
+- 25-Yard Pistol Range — 10-point outdoor pistol range with covered firing positions

-- 8-Lane Field Archery Range — Target distances from 10 to 50 yards with covered shooting area
+- Archery Range — 8-lane field archery range with target distances from 10 to 50 yards and covered shooting area

-- Two Stocked Fishing Ponds — Upper pond and large pond stocked with bass, bluegill, catfish, and other species
+- Fishing Ponds — Two stocked ponds (upper pond and large pond) with bass, bluegill, catfish, and other species

-- 211 Acres of Hunting Grounds — Open to members during Virginia hunting seasons
+- Hunting Areas — 211 acres of wooded hunting grounds open to members during Virginia hunting seasons

 - Picnic Areas & Playground — Family-friendly gathering spaces near the large pond

-- Clubhouse — Meeting hall for general membership meetings, training courses, and community events
+- Clubhouse — Meeting hall for general membership meetings, training courses, community events, and seasonal turkey shoots

 General Membership Meetings